StreetScout

 Where is Glenroy (Albury - NSW)?

-Glenroy (Albury - NSW) is a suburb of New South Wales, Australia.
+Glenroy (Albury - NSW) is a suburb of New South Wales, Australia, in the Albury local government area.

 What is the population of Glenroy (Albury - NSW)?